 - Special Gear: Helmet and headlamp

-2. Upper Red Cave (Not Advised)
+2. Upper Red Cave (Not Advised for Beginners)

 Upper Red Cave offers a dramatic slot canyon experience, but reaching it is no easy feat.
 Located east of Mount Carmel, this cave requires navigating steep terrain, unpredictable conditions, and technical challenges that even experienced hikers find demanding.